KucingKode/Cithak/README.md

 ## 🤔 What Is This

 Cithak is a **simple and easy to use template manager** CLI.
-Cithak was designed to be safe and transparent, so everything will be done with your permission.
+Cithak was designed to be safe and transparent, so everything will be done under your permission.

 ## 📂 Installation